fsprojects/FSharp.Formatting/docs/content/index.md

  - [Literate programming](literate.html) - if you want to use the library to generate documentation for your projects or if you want to use it to write nicely formatted F# blog posts, then start here!
-This page describes the literate progra mming sample.
+This page describes the literate programming sample.

  - [Output embebedding](evaluation.html) provides more details on literate programming and explains how to embed results of a literate script file in the generated output.
 This way,